googleapis/google-cloud-go/testing.md

 you would like to be faked.

-The test itself does require a little bit of setup: start up a `net.Listener`, register the server, and tell the client library to call the server.
-Here is an example of what this code looks like:
+The test itself does require a little bit of setup: start up a `net.Listener`, register the server, and tell the client library to call the server:

 ```go
 import (